 This is a continuation of my ongoing quest to translate all the Roman inscriptions from Esna temple.
 The first volume of inscriptions, Esna II (the book Esna I was an introductory volume, without hieroglyphic texts), is now complete, although I will continue to make changes and updates.
 The goal is to make all of this information easily accessible.
-A blog would be easy to read and update, that is difficult to search and cross reference; a database is clunkier to navigate, particularly for translations of texts.
+A blog would be easy to read and update, but it would be difficult to search and cross reference.
+A database is certainly slower to navigate, particularly for translations of texts.

 Esna III is devoted to the columns within the pronaos, all covered with extensive columns of hieroglyphic texts.
 These largely detail the many festivals and rituals performed at Esna and its satellite temples, and associated hymns are recorded in extenso.
 Many of these texts were translated with short commentary by the original editor, Serge Sauneron, in the masterful volume Sauneron 1962.
 For a very detailed analysis of the major litanies preserved on certain columns, see now Leitz 2023.

 All the published volumes of Esna temple were recently (2021) released as open-access PDFs by the IFAO.
 Each translation will contain a link to the original hieroglyphic text, and details about secondary literature.